getify/Functional-Light-JS/apA.md

 Thinking about `listCombination(..)` in isolation, there's no question it's impure and that's usually something we'd want to avoid.
 However, there's a bigger context we should consider.

 `listCombination(..)` is not a function we interact with at all.
-We don't directly use it anywhere in the program, instead we let the transducing process use it.
+We don't directly use it anywhere in the program; instead, we let the transducing process use it.

 Back in Chapter 5, we asserted that our goal with reducing side effects and defining pure functions was only that we expose pure functions to the API level of functions we'll use throughout our program.
 We observed that under the covers, inside a pure function, it can cheat for performance sake all it wants, as long as it doesn't violate the external contract of purity.